 The first illustration shows an RC boat rudder sweep angle of +/-45 degrees.
 This is the most convenient, since the arms on the rudder and servo are the same length.

 It is also the "correct" way to make a servo linkage as the rod will stay parallel with a common center-line through the two pivot points.
 As a result, the rudder angle is split exactly down the middle (+/-45 degrees).

 The problem with having the arms the same length is that, as described earlier, the rudder should be limited to less than +/-35 degrees for best performance.
 The way this is accomplished is illustrated below.

-A minor issue with this RC boat rudder arrangement is that the stroke of the rudder no longer is perfectly centered - it's geometrically impossible.
+A minor issue with this RC boat rudder arrangement is that the stroke of the rudder no longer is symmetrical - it's geometrically impossible with this design.
 However, the difference between the left and right stroke is less than one degree, so in all practical aspects it will work just fine.